SarthakNiroula/rock_paper_scissor/README.md

 # rock_paper_scissor
-It is game which has surely been played by everyone in real life!
-But, due to good animation and design, it is also worth playing online.
+It is a game which everyone in real life has surely played!
+But, due to good animation and design, it is also worth playing online and requesting everyone to play once!